-Maximum use of \$3,000 per facility with exceptions allowable on a case-by-case basis (e.g., for facilities with a large number of residents).
+Maximum use of \$3,000 per facility for PHE with exceptions allowable on a case-by-case basis (e.g., for facilities with a large number of residents).

-Subrecipients shall use funds exclusively as detailed in the application submitted by the subrecipient and approved by the Division.
+Subrecipients shall use funds exclusively as detailed in the application submitted by the subrecipient and approved by the Division and the contract in place with DHHS.